 Fukuoka Foreign Language College | All Important Aspects You Need to Know

-Fukuoka Foreign Language College or FFLC is a vocational school specializing in foreign and international language education.
-Further, FFLC is an accredited higher education institution that has been teaching Japanese to students from around the world for more than 115 years.
-The college is located in the beautiful city of Fukuoka on Kyushu Island.
+Fukuoka Foreign Language College (FFLC) is a specialized vocational school that focuses on teaching foreign and international languages.
+In addition to its language programs, FFLC is an accredited higher education institution that has been teaching Japanese to global students for over 115 years.
+The college is situated in the charming city of Fukuoka on Kyushu Island.

 In addition to top-notch Japanese language instruction, the school offers Japanese tutors, on-call visa counseling, and part-time or full-time job search assistance for those enrolled in the advanced classes.
 FFLC’s programs are focused on experiential learning.